babyfish-ct/kimmer/doc/kimmer-sql/table-joins.md

 At this time, we can only find *B* from *A*, but cannot find A from B.

-Of course, subqueries can solve everything, but kimmer-sql still lets you solve this problem with joins, which are called inverse joins
+Of course, subqueries can solve everything, but kimmer-sql still lets you solve this problem with joins, which are called inverse joins.

+> Notice
+>
+> While kimmer-sql supports reverse joins, don't want it to be abused because reverse joins can make code obscure.
+>
+> It should be used in rare cases, and developers do not want to define two-ways associations between entity interfaces for the rare cases.
+>
+> Conversely, if you need to use reverse joins frequently, you should consider whether you need to define bidirectional associations.

 ------------------
 [< Previous: Null safety](./null-safety.md) | [Back to parent](./README.md) | [Next: Contains >](./contains.md)